dusty73/dusty73.github.io/content/posts/hugo-website/part1/index.md

 ---
-title: "Creating a website with Hugo"
+title: "Creating a website with Hugo - part 1"
 description: "First part on HUGO tutorial"
+date: "2021-03-26"
 tags: [ "web", "docker", "hugo" ]
-date: "2021-03-26"
+categories: ["hugo"]
 resources:
    - name: featured-image
      src: featured-image.jpeg
    - name: featured-image-preview
      src: featured-image.jpeg
 ---
-## Introduction
 In this series, I want to describe how I created and manage this web site.
 <!--more-->
  I started my career as developer working in a Web Agency, long time ago in 1998.
 At that time, creating so-called static sites was pretty normal.
 At that time, we developed a tool for managing templates that allowed us to generate and update pages very quickly and easily.